Poul Schlüter: Personal life

 Schlüter was married three times: On 16 March 1963, he married Majken Steen-Andersen, but the couple divorced in 1978.
 Their only child, Peter, was born in 1963.
 Schlüter then married Lisbeth Povelsen on 20 September 1979.
 She died during her husband's premiership on 17 February 1988.

 On 21 July 1989, while still prime minister, Schlüter married the Danish ballet dancer Anne Marie Vessel as his third wife.

 Death

-Schlüter died of natural causes at the Bispebjerg Hospital in Frederiksberg, Copenhagen, on 27 May 2021, at the age of 92.
+Schlüter died of natural causes at the Bispebjerg Hospital in Copenhagen, on 27 May 2021, at the age of 92.
 According to his family statement, it was announced that Schlüter had fallen asleep peacefully, surrounded by his loved ones.

 Many Danish politics, who paid tribute to Schlüter included four living prime ministers (Poul Nyrup Rasmussen, Anders Fogh Rasmussen, Lars Løkke Rasmussen, and Helle Thorning-Schmidt), current prime minister Mette Frederiksen, and former Danish foreign minister Per Stig Møller:

 Poul Schlüter was a brilliant man, who deeply loved and respected his profession with a great politics.
 Through his humanity, he touched all of our hearts and his legendary life will be endure for all generations to come.
 He will forever be with us, and will be terribly miss.

 Schlüter was interred at the Holmen Church in Copenhagen.